 At the personal injury law firm of Raphaelson & Levine, we encourage you and your passengers to receive prompt medical attention even when it doesn’t seem like anyone has significant injuries.
+Children can especially be easily venerable after a car accident.
+Please make sure you get them checked out right away, even if they appear safe in a car seat.
 A doctor can determine issues that aren’t visible as well as help to create a medical record associated with the accident.

 Other common types of injuries sustained by car accident victims include:

 - Spinal cord damage can leave a person a paraplegic or quadriplegic for life.
 Even those who don’t suffer a permanent handicap can struggle with lasting nerve damage that makes it difficult to feel or control their hands, arms, legs, or feet.
 A herniated disc in the back can cause ongoing pain, weakness, and tingling as well.